 What happened on May 6th?
 This day in history

 Did you know that one day in the calendar may hide the premiere of the iconic Polish film, the catastrophe of the famous blimp, the record mile run and the opening of the tunnel under the English Channel?
 If you're wondering what happened that day in history, you're in the perfect place.
 On the sixth of May, events that changed the course of history over the centuries took place. — from great scientific discoveries to groundbreaking political and sporting moments.
-We invite you to travel for centuries because this day in history really does not tire.
+We invite you to travel for centuries, because This day in history It's really not boring.

 What happened on May 6th?
 Major events in history